Guilherme-Henrique-Leite/big-data-anomaly-detection/README.md

 │   └── test_predictor.py
 └── main.py
 ```
-### Key Changes
+### Features
-- Modularization
+- Modular Design
-The code was divided into modules with specific responsibilities, facilitating maintenance and testing.
-Each module has a single responsibility, following the single responsibility principle.
+Each component has a well-defined responsibility, making the system more maintainable and testable.

 - Big Data Support
-I implemented PySpark support for processing large data volumes.
-The data loader can switch between pure pandas and PySpark depending on data size.
+PySpark integration enables processing of large datasets, with the ability to switch between pandas and PySpark depending on data size.

-- Error Handling
+- Error Handling & Logging
-I added try/except blocks at critical points, with specific error messages and proper logging.
-This makes the code more robust and facilitates debugging in production.
+Structured error handling with detailed logs enhances reliability and simplifies debugging.

 - Centralized Configuration
-All configurations were moved to a central module (config.py), making adjustments easier and avoiding duplication.
+A dedicated configuration module (config.py) ensures easy adjustments without code duplication.

 - Logging
 I implemented a logging system to track execution and facilitate debugging.
 Logs include information about each step of the process.

-- Documentation
+- Comprehensive Documentation
-I added detailed docstrings for all functions and classes, following the reStructuredText standard.
+Detailed docstrings following the reStructuredText standard provide clear guidelines for usage and development.

 - Testing
-I added unit tests for the data loader, model, pipeline, and predictor.
+Includes unit tests covering the data loader, model, pipeline, and predictor components.

 ### Running the code